THE DOVER WAR MEMORIAL PROJECT

 Chandler, W. F. H.

-William F. H. Chandler, G/37293, enlisted in Dover, and was a Private in the 6th or 7th battalion of The Queen's (Royal West Surrey Regiment).
-He died on 26th April 1918, when he was 20.
+William Frederick Henry Chandler, G/37293, was born in Dover on 29 December 1897 and christened at Buckland on 20 January 1898.
+He enlisted in Dover, and was a Private in the 6th or 7th battalion of The Queen's (Royal West Surrey Regiment).
+He died on 26 April 1918, when he was 20.
 He is buried at the Hangard Wood British Cemetery, France.

 Chapman, T. H.